National Hockey League

-The National Hockey League was organized at the Windsor Hotel in Montreal on November 26, 1917, after the suspension of operations of its predecessor organization, the National Hockey Association (NHA), which had been founded in 1909 in Renfrew, Ontario.
-The NHL immediately took the NHA's place as one of the leagues that contested for the Stanley Cup in an annual interleague competition before a series of league mergers and foldings left the NHL as the only league left competing for the Stanley Cup in 1926.
+The NHL was organized at the Windsor Hotel in Montreal on November 26, 1917, after the suspension of operations of its predecessor organization, the National Hockey Association (NHA), which had been founded in 1909 at Renfrew, Ontario.
+The NHL immediately took the NHA's place as one of the leagues that contested for the Stanley Cup in an annual interleague competition before a series of league mergers and foldings left the NHL as the only league competing for the Stanley Cup in 1926.

 At its inception, the NHL had four teams, all in Canada, thus the adjective "National" in the league's name.
 The league expanded to the United States in 1924, when the Boston Bruins joined, and has since consisted of both American and Canadian teams.
-From 1942 to 1967, the league had only six teams, collectively (if not contemporaneously) nicknamed the "Original Six".
-The NHL added six new teams to double its size at the 1967 NHL expansion.
-The league then increased to 18 teams by 1974 and 21 teams in 1979.
-Between 1991 and 2000 the NHL further expanded to 30 teams.
+From 1942 to 1967, the NHL had only six teams, collectively nicknamed the "Original Six".
+The league added six new teams to double its size as a result of the 1967 NHL expansion, then increased to 18 teams by 1974, and to 21 teams due to the 1979 NHL expansion.
+Between 1991 and 2000, the NHL further expanded to 30 teams.
 It added its 31st and 32nd teams in 2017 and 2021, respectively.

-The league's headquarters have been in Midtown Manhattan since 1989, when the head office moved from Montreal.
-There have been four league-wide work stoppages in NHL history, all occurring after 1992.
-The International Ice Hockey Federation (IIHF) considers the Stanley Cup to be one of the "most important championships available to the sport".
-The NHL draws many highly skilled players from all over the world and currently has players from approximately 20 countries.
-Canadians have historically constituted the majority of the players in the league, with an increasing percentage of American and European players in recent seasons.

-The Montreal Canadiens have the most NHL titles with 24 (including 23 Stanley Cup championships since entering the league).
-Entering the 2022–23 season, the Colorado Avalanche, who defeated the Tampa Bay Lightning 4–2 in the 2022 Stanley Cup Finals, are the reigning league champions.
+Salt Lake City was awarded an expansion franchise in 2024; it acquired the hockey assets of the Arizona Coyotes, which were deactivated, and established the Utah Hockey Club (now the Utah Mammoth), thus maintaining the total number of teams at 32.